Neurinnov Logo

 Differentiation

-Participating partners in the Agilis project led by Inria include: APHP Hospital, CorTec, Centre Bouffard Vercelli (Perpignan), Clinique Saint Jean (Montpellier) and Neurinnov.
+Participating partners in the Agilis project led by INRIA include: APHP Hospital, CorTec, Centre Bouffard Vercelli (Perpignan), Clinique Saint Jean (Montpellier) and Neurinnov.

 Participating partners in the Agilis project led by Inria